uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_encoding.rst

-Adding an Encoder: additional information
+Adding an encoder: additional information
 ------------------------------------------

 Encoders for different dataset types